Azure/autorest.typescript/test/rlcIntegration/generated/lroRest/README.md

-# LroRest client library for JavaScript
+# LRORest client library for JavaScript

 Long-running Operation for AutoRest